The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

 If LGRBs and LFBOTs arise from similar tight binary evolutionary pathways, this may be hinted at in their environments.
 Here, we show that LFBOTs occur in more metal-rich hosts, have higher galactocentric offsets, and are associated with fainter regions of their hosts than LGRBs.
 In addition, it appears that LGRB hosts lie above the SFMS, whereas LFBOTs mostly track the SFMS (although we find no statistical difference between their 1D-sSFR and $M_*$ distributions).
 The metallicity difference between LFBOTs and LGRBs, as well as the possible distinction between the hosts on the sSFR-$M_*$ plane is easily understood by the subtle differences in their progenitors.
-First, while it is not a requirement in the LFBOT merger progenitor scenario that the WR star is rapidly rotating, this is a requirement with the LGRB scenario (whether they come from mergers or simply represent core-collapse events in tight binary systems).
+First, while it is not a requirement in the LFBOT merger progenitor scenario that the WR star is rapidly rotating, this is a requirement with the LGRB scenario (whether they come from the same binary mergers or simply represent core-collapse events in tight binary systems).
 As such, the LGRBs should occur in lower-metallicity environments than LFBOTs, where the stellar companion can more easily retain high angular momentum.
 Moreover, if ultra-long GRBs precede at least some LFBOTs, as suggested in \citealt{klencki2025}, their progenitors should systematically arise from less massive stars than LGRBs, in either the merger or core-collapse scenario \citep{zhang2001, fryer2025}.
-The formation of less massive compact objects and stellar companions inherently requires less of a metallicity-dependence than forming a more massive system.
+The formation of less massive compact objects and stellar companions inherently does not require as low metallicities as forming a more massive system.
+Thus, the discrepancy in the host metallicities of LFBOTs and LGRBs can be well-understood if LFBOTs are formed from less massive binaries than those of LGRBs.

 The distinction between LGRB and LFBOT offsets and fractional fluxes may also be related to the total mass of the progenitor.
 More massive binaries likely travel with lower systemic velocities than less massive binaries.
 Furthermore, if we suppose that most LGRB progenitors undergo core-collapse before their tight-binary system can merge, they may also have slightly shorter formation timescales.
 Their progenitors thereby have a higher likelihood of staying closer to their birthsite, rather than getting kicked out as we see for LFBOTs.
 We believe that this comparison between LGRB and LFBOT hosts, although speculative on both of their progenitors, gives further support to the LFBOT BH/NS merger origin.